globby-bobby/cs30-final-project/proposal.md

 # Project Proposal
-I will make a game
+I will make a 'bullet hell game'

 ## Needs To Have
 - 1